Rajiv Pratap Rudy: Political career

+Controversies

-In October 2015, Rajiv Pratap Rudy was in a controversy over sharing on Twitter a screenshot of Pakistan's daily Dawn website carrying Nitish Kumar's ad of vote appeal during 2015 Bihar Legislative Assembly election, prompting JD(U) to launch a sharp attack on him and seek his immediate sacking.
-He submitted his resignation from the cabinet on 31/8/2017 prior to imminent reshuffle in September 2017.
+During that tenure as Civil Aviation Minister, Rudy was in controversy of non-payment of his bills at Taj Exotica Resort & Spa, Goa, which he had to later pay.
+In October 2015, Rajiv Pratap Rudy was in a controversy over sharing on Twitter a screenshot of Pakistan's daily Dawn website carrying Nitish Kumar's ad of vote appeal during 2015 Bihar Legislative Assembly election, prompting JD (U) to launch a sharp attack on him and seek his immediate sacking.
+He submitted his resignation from the cabinet on 31 August 2017 prior to imminent reshuffle on 2 September 2017.

 In May 2021, Rajiv Pratap Rudy was criticized when 30 unused ambulances were found parked at his Amnour Vishw-Prabha community centre, even when Bihar was struggling under second wave of COVID-19 pandemic.
 These ambulances were purchased using funds from the Members of Parliament Local Area Development Scheme (MPLADS).
 Jan Adhikar Party chief Pappu Yadav raided that community centre run by Rudy.